 Practice makes perfect

 Children use all their senses when playing actively: they have to interpret every piece of information received through all their senses (touch, vision, hearing…) to keep a good balance, run faster, catch a ball, aim at something… This is a great way to fine-tune their senses so the more they assess numerous external information while playing, the more their brain can develop an accurate comprehension of the actions to perform.
-For instance, a child has more chances to aim correctly when kicking a ball if she tried many times before, because her eyes will be better at assessing the correct distance, giving the information to her muscles on how to kick the ball and using the adequate strength and angle.
+For instance, a child has more chances to aim correctly when kicking a ball if she tried many times before because her eyes will be better at assessing the correct distance, giving the information to her muscles on how to kick the ball and using the adequate strength and angle.

-Knowing your body better and having a greater control of your muscles (fine and gross motor skills) is essential for safety reasons: active play is a rehearsal of situations where the outcome is usually not critical, teaching a child how to protect herself.
+Knowing your body better and having greater control of your muscles (fine and gross motor skills) is essential for safety reasons: active play is a rehearsal of situations where the outcome is usually not critical, teaching a child how to protect herself.
 If you know how to balance while walking on a 15-cm high edge, because you failed many times without injuring seriously yourself, your chances of balancing safely on something is much higher.

 Get out before homework

 Being active is also relaxing for the mind!
-A day at school can be stressful… Often the temptation for parents is to first do homework and then let their kids play.
+A day at school can be stressful, homeschooling more so.… Often the temptation for parents is to first do homework and then let their kids play.
 But the best way for children to bring down the stress chemicals accumulated during the day (and especially if there isn’t a lot of recess time at school) is to go out and play freely.
 Their concentration potential will be greater after some meaningful playtime.
 Hyperactive children will be able to focus better, and anxious children will become less anxious if they have the opportunity to be active every day.

 When kids are active and learn new gross-motor skills, they also develop resilience: it takes many – failing – attempts to learn to ride a bicycle and not give up, even after a really bad fall!
 It is also a great opportunity for parents to reinforce a growth mindset.